t-veor/adventofcode/README.md

 Just a place where I can dump my Advent of Code solutions.

+## Input files

+Note that input files need to be manually supplied.
+The solutions for each day expect the puzzle input to be in a file called `input.txt` in the local directory, e.g. the 2023 day 7 solution expects the input to be in `2023/day07/input.txt`.

 ## Running solutions

 On systems that support the shebang, you should be able to just do